-In drawing relations between mechanical and social systems, Germain is precisely interested in such interlocking monads, in the sense of individual, social, and political attitudes: 'states governed without regard to social tendencies retain inner tranquillity as long as no event comes to agitate the spirits; but the slightest circumstance is enough to shake society to its foundations,' she observes (Germain, 1879/1896, p.
-147).
-When trouble comes, 'it is necessary, either to oppose powerful obstacles to it, or to know how to conform to their requirements', she writes, thinking scientifically about the events that shook France throughout the 19th century by pointing to the critical difference between 'precarious and sustainable tranquillity' (Germain, 1879/1896, p.
-148).
-And it is not only social systems that she considers in this development of the mechanics of the social: in the same way that all points in a system endowed with gravity tend to be placed as near as possible to the centre of the earth, all individuals in a social system tend towards well-being in a relation within which 'the well-being of each harms as little as possible that of the others' (Germain, 1879/1896, p.
-148).
-Motion and gravity are further used as analogies to illustrate balance and the effects of impulses:
+In drawing relations between mechanical and social systems, Germain is precisely interested in such interlocking monads, in the sense of individual, social and political attitudes: 'states governed without regard to social tendencies retain inner tranquillity, as long as no event comes to agitate the spirits; but the slightest circumstance is enough to shake society to its foundations', she observes (147).
+When trouble comes, 'it is necessary, either to oppose powerful obstacles to it, or to know how to conform to their requirements', she writes, thinking scientifically about the events that shook France throughout the nineteenth century, by pointing to the critical difference between 'precarious and sustainable tranquillity' (148).
+And it is not only social systems that she considers in this development of the mechanics of the social: in the same way that all points in a system endowed with gravity tend to be placed as near as possible to the centre of the earth, all individuals in a social system tend towards well-being in a relation within which 'the well-being of each harms as little as possible that of the others'.
+(148) Motion and gravity are further used as analogies to illustrate balance and the effects of impulses:

 If the direction of motion imparted to a system of bodies passes through the centre of gravity of that system, it will be moved as if all the points of which it is composed were united into one, and the whole force will be employed to produce the effect that we expected.
 In the same way also, when the action of the government is directed in the direction of public opinion, society seems to move like a single individual who would act in accordance with [his] interests, and all the forces of the state contribute to the general prosperity.
-(Germain, 1879/1896, p.
-149)
+(149)

-Things become more complicated when the direction of the movement is different, both in physics and in social and political systems.
-In such cases, the driving force would break down into two parts: the first would again pass through the centre of gravity, while the second would destabilise the system and make it rotate around its centre of gravity, having totally lost its goal and eventually leading to the system's dissolution (Germain, 1879/1896, p.
-149).
-The same can happen with government actions and policies: if some of them are favourable to the public, while others are against it, 'the state would experience an internal agitation that would tend to dissolve it' (Germain, 1879/1896, p.
-150).
+Things become more complicated when the direction of the movement is different, both in physics, as well as in social and political systems.
+In such cases the driving force would break down in two parts: the first would again pass through the centre of gravity, while the second would destabilize the system and make it rotate around its centre of gravity having totally lost its goal and eventually leading to the system's dissolution.
+(149) The same can happen with government actions and policies: if some of them are favourable to the public, while others are against it, 'the state would experience an internal agitation that would tend to dissolve it.
+(150)